kristiania-hpc/examples/README.md

 ### Prediction (Supervised)

 As mentioned above, we will be using **Logistic Regression** for the demonstration of classifying the iris dataset.
 We will also be using some common machine learning metrics that will help us gauge the performance of our model.
-In the end, we achieved a model accuracy of 96.67% in 0.0497s runtime with only PetalLengthCm and PetalWidthCm.
-Using cross-validation, we also noted that our mean accuracy is 95.83% (4.17% standard deviation).

 #### To Run Prediction